National Cemetery Administration

 Military Funeral Honors

-Artificial flowers and potted plants will be allowed on graves for a period of 10 days starting the Thursday before Easter and Memorial Day.
+Artificial flowers will be permitted only from November 1st through March 31st when their presence will not interfere with grounds maintenance.
+Artificial flowers are also permitted for a period of 10 days starting the Thursday before Easter and Memorial Day.

 Fort Custer was named after General George Armstrong Custer, a native of the state of Michigan.